Shell Building (St. Louis)

 The Shell Building is an office building in downtown St. Louis, Missouri.
-Located at the corner of Locust Street and 13th Street, known as Shell Corner, the 13-story, 48.16 m, building was the original home of the Shell Oil Company in the United States.
+Located at the corner of Locust Street and North 13th Street, known as Shell Corner, the 13-story, 48.16 m, building was the original home of the Shell Oil Company in the United States.
 The building has a rounded footprint, following the curve of Locust onto North 13th Street.

-It is currently a Hilton Home2/Tru hotel.
+After sitting vacant for ten years, it was converted to a dual-branded Hilton hotels property in 2022, housing the Home2 Suites By Hilton St. Louis Downtown and the Tru By Hilton St. Louis Downtown.

 The building was listed on the National Register of Historic Places in 2015.